cloud-carbon-footprint/cloud-carbon-coefficients/README.md

 3. Run the notebook to calculate the new values.
 4. The final three sections of the notebook - Azure, AWS, GCP - explain where to place the values from the output tables.

+## Git hooks

+Git hooks from [`nbdev`](https://nbdev.fast.ai/) are used to clean notebooks before they're committed.
+This avoids committing all the metadata that changes on each run.
+See the [`nbdev` Git hooks docs](https://nbdev.fast.ai/cli.html#Git-hooks) for more details.